 Warren Village is a mission driven “learning organization” that is founded on six core values (collaboration, integrity, inclusion, accountability, empowerment, excellence) that drive our culture and our work.
 We believe in empowerment and believe that any person, given the right opportunities, can achieve true self-sufficiency.

-We want to attract candidates for this job who believe in the transformative power of individual agency coupled with collective supports.
+We want to attract candidates for jobs who believe in the transformative power of individual agency coupled with collective supports.
 We are looking for people who believe that we can learn from failure and that we can improve our outcomes through reflection.
 We want creative, critical thinkers who are not restricted by convention.
 We want candidates who bring ideas to the table, energy to the team and a sense of humor.
 We want employees who want to change the world, starting at Warren Village.

 If you are up for the challenge and the reward, we encourage you to apply!